Abu Obeida: Assassination

-On 30 August 2025, he was assassinated in an Israeli airstrike on an apartment in Gaza City.
-The strike, which hit the city's Rimal neighborhood, killed at least 11 people, including children.
-A Palestinian source later told Al Arabiya that he was indeed killed, along with everyone else in the building.
+On 30 August 2025, he was assassinated in an Israeli airstrike at his residence in an apartment building in Gaza City.
+The strike, which hit the city's Rimal neighborhood, killed at least 11 people, including Abu Obeida and children.
+A Palestinian source later told Al Arabiya that Obeida was killed, along with everyone else in the building.
 Israeli Defense Minister Israel Katz and the Israel Defense Forces confirmed his death the following day.
+On 29 December, Hamas confirmed Obeida's death, and reaffirmed the deaths of former Hamas leader Mohammed Sinwar, former commander of the Rafah Brigade Muhammad Shabana, senior commander Ra'ad Sa'ad and Hakam Al-Issa who were also killed by Israel.
+Hamas' armed wing, Al-Qassam Brigades, on its Telegram channel, released a video statement where it said: “We pause in reverence before … the masked man loved by millions … the great martyred commander and spokesperson of the Qassam Brigades, Abu Obeida.”